Florida Veterans Addiction Treatment Resources

 - Residential substance use disorder treatment.

-Veteran Treatment Facts
+Veterans Treatment Facts

-With almost 1.6 million veterans as of 2016, Florida has the 3rd highest concentration of military veterans in the country.5
+With almost 1.6 million Veterans as of 2016, Florida has the 3rd highest concentration of military Veterans in the country.5

 Since certain mental health disorders like PTSD are more common in members of the military than civilian due to the high levels of stress experienced and the unique culture of the military, it’s important to consider the benefits of treatment.

-According to the National Center for PTSD, the number of veterans with PTSD varies by service era:6
+According to the National Center for PTSD, the number of Veterans with PTSD varies by service era:6

 - Operations Iraqi Freedom and Enduring Freedom.
 Approximately 11-20 out of every 100 Veterans who served in these operations have been diagnosed with PTSD in a given year.